19hours/sg-statutes/Acts/Co-operative Societies Act.md

 ### Societies to be bodies corporate

-11\.
-A society on registration shall become a body corporate by the name under which it is registered, with perpetual succession and a common seal, and with power to hold movable and immovable property, to enter into contracts, to sue and be sued and to do all things necessary for the purposes of its constitution.
+11\.—(1) A society on registration shall become a body corporate by the name under which it is registered, with perpetual succession, and with power to hold movable and immovable property, to enter into contracts, to sue and be sued and to do all things necessary for the purposes of its constitution.

+[Act 3 of 2018 wef 10/04/2018]

+(2) A society may, but need not, have a common seal.

+[Act 3 of 2018 wef 10/04/2018]

 ### Acts of societies not to be invalidated by certain defects